AlekseiShevkoplias/reposcope/README.md

 # RepoScope 🔍

 A tiny tool that makes sharing code with AI much easier.
-It dumps your repository files into a single well-organized document - super handy when you need to show your whole project to ChatGPT or Claude.
+It dumps files from a directory into a single well-organized document - so you can show your whole project to ChatGPT or Claude.

 I made this because I was tired of copy-pasting files one by one into AI chats.
 Maybe you'll find it useful too.

 ## Why RepoScope?

 Working with AI is great until you need to show it your whole codebase.
-Copying files manually is a pain, and it's easy to miss important stuff or accidentally share sensitive files.
+Copying files manually is a pain, and it's easy to miss important stuff or accidentally share sensitive or unneccesary files.
 This tool just:
 - Makes a nice file tree so AI understands your project structure
 - Copies all the relevant file contents
 - Respects your `.gitignore`